-This is where anyone looking to buy your domain name will be able to find information to contact you and start the process.
+This is where anyone looking to buy your domain name will be able to find information to contact you and see what the asking price is.

 - Always get a written contract

-- Always get paid before transferring the domain
+- Always accept payment before transferring the domain

 - If you get a weird feeling about this, don't do the deal